ryankortbeek/Arduino-Tetris/README.md

   TFT Display:

       The display pins are numbered left to right in this document when they are being viewed with their labels showing rightside up.
-Note you do not require the touchscreen for this assignment, so it is probably a lot easier to not wire the Y+/X+/Y-/X- pins.
+All pins not listed are not used.

       Display Pin     Arduino Mega Pin
       1 GND           BB GND bus